 We can not expect the type of knowledge from landscapers that we expect from a horticulturist or a professional garden designer.
-But if landscapers follow the principle of ‘the right plant for the right place’ we already have made tremendous progress.
+But if landscapers follow the principle of ‘the right plant for the right place’ they will already have made tremendous progress.
 Simple actions like checking the soil and the location, talking to the nursery and reading the labels are also important first steps.

 Know Before You Buy :